Exponential mixing for the randomly forced NLS equation: Introduction

 To the best of our knowledge, this provides a first result on the exponential mixing for randomly forced NLS.
 The generality and difficulty of equation \eqref{Random-problem} lies in the localized feature of damping and noise; both $a(\cdot)$ and $\eta(t,\cdot)$ may vanish outside open subsets $\mathcal I_1,\mathcal I_2$ of $\T$, respectively.
 See Section {\rm\ref{Section-review-NLS}} for a review of previous ergodicity results on random NLS.

 \begin{remark} This paper is part of a serial study toward the statistical behavior of random dispersive PDEs.
-In the previous work {\rm\cite{LWX-24}}, a general criterion of exponential mixing has been established, and successfully applied to nonlinear wave equations (see also {\rm\cite{CLXZ-24}} for the corresponding Donsker--Varadhan large deviations).
+In the previous work {\rm\cite{LWX-24}}, a general criterion of exponential mixing has been established, and successfully applied to nonlinear wave equations (see also {\rm\cite{CLXZ-24}} for the corresponding large deviation principle).
 We believe that this methodology is effective for a wide range of dispersive and hyperbolic equations.
-In this paper, we extend the approach to nonlinear Schrödinger equations, while the case of the KdV equation will be addressed in a forthcoming work.
-It would be of interest to investigate whether this technique can also be applied to the challenging problem involving the Euler equations.
+In this paper, we extend the approach to NLS equations, while the case of KdV equation will be addressed in a forthcoming work.
+It would be of interest to investigate whether this technique can also be applied to the challenging problem involving the 2D Euler equation with a linear zero-order damping (the existence of invariant measure has been established in {\rm\cite{BF-20}}, while the uniqueness remains open).

 The highlight of this abstract criterion is the new concept ``exponential asymptotic compactness''\footnote{In \cite{LWX-24} this concept is originally referred to as ``asymptotic compactness''.
 Adding the attribute ``exponential'' in the present paper is for concreteness.
 In fact, the terminology ``asymptotic compactness'' is widely used in the theory of dynamical systems, and does not require an exponential attraction in those settings.}, whose optimality will be illustrated in the main content; see Section {\rm\ref{Section-133}} for more discussions.
 The verification for PDE models involves multiple subjects: asymptotic dynamics, global stabilization and control properties. \end{remark}